TheSignPainter98/adjust-keys/README.md

 ## Usage

-1. Go to the [releases page][releases], download and unzip the code where you'll have your `.blend` file
+1. Go to the [releases page][releases], download and unzip the code where you’ll have your `.blend` file
 2. Check everything is working, in a terminal `cd` into the directory above then run `python3 ./adjust(caps|glyphs) -h` (or for macOS &amp; Linux, `./adjust(caps|glyphs) -h` is equivalent and shorter)
 3. Adjust command-line arguments (where the `-h` is from step 2); adjust data files appropriately (see [custom setup](#custom-setup))
 4. Run the code—replace `ARGS` with the command-line parameters from above and `adjust(caps|glyphs)` as appropriate in either of the following